Back in the day, VW's were everywhere and finding a decent used one for sale was no

 exactly this model, it may be worth it to you to invest the time and money to bring it back.
 But if

-it's a fairly common body style and you haven't been searching for long, it's probably best to pass
+it's a fairly common body style and you haven't been searching for very long, it's probably best to pass

 4. What's Expensive To Repair?